ethereum/EIPs/EIPS/eip-1.md

 #### References

-**Normative References**

-**Informative References**

-Complete references for each external resource must be included in one of these two sections, as specified below.
+Complete references for each external resource must be included in this section, as specified below.

 #### Copyright Waiver